SebastianMaierEPFL/talentedsoup-website/e_i.md

 ![Emotional Index visualization](social2.png)

 **Overview :**
-To characterize the social dimension of financial assets, we introduce an Emotional Index (EI) constructed exclusively from observable market dynamics.
-The EI is designed to capture market level expressiveness, defined as the extent to which an asset’s price responds visibly and intensely to incoming information, rather than to firm-specific fundamentals or latent investor sentiment.
+Financial assets differ not only in their fundamentals, but also in how visibly they react to market information.
+To capture this behavioral dimension, we introduce an Emotional Index (EI) that measures an asset’s degree of market expressiveness using price- and volume-based observables only.
+Rather than relying on corporate characteristics or inferred investor sentiment, the EI is constructed from historical price dynamics and trading activity.
+The goal is to quantify how strongly an asset participates in the market’s information-processing mechanism—whether it tends to amplify new information through sharp, visible movements, or instead adjusts gradually and quietly.
-Each asset’s social profile is described through three complementary components volatility, jump frequency, and a turnover proxy—computed from historical price and volume data.
-Together, these components capture the intensity, discontinuity, and liquidity of market reactions, respectively.
+Each asset’s social profile is described using three components: volatility, jump frequency, and a turnover proxy.
+Together, these measures reflect the intensity, discontinuity, and participation level of price responses observed in the market.
-Volatility is defined as the annualized standard deviation of daily log-returns and reflects the magnitude of price fluctuations .
-Jump frequency measures the proportion of trading days on which absolute returns exceed a fixed multiple of the asset’s own volatility, capturing abrupt and event-driven price movements.
-Turnover is computed as average daily dollar volume and serves as a proxy for trading intensity and liquidity.
-To enable cross-sectional comparison, all three components are standardized using z-score normalization.
-The Emotional Index is then defined as a weighted linear combination:
-EI score = 0.5 x Normalised Volatility +0.2 x Normalised Jump Frequency +0.3 x Normalized Turnover This formulation emphasizes price variability and discontinuities while retaining liquidity as a complementary signal.
-The EI score therefore measures an asset’s relative behavioral activity with respect to the market as a whole.

-**Personality Classification Rule :**
+**Construction of the EI Index :**
-Volatility is defined as the annualized standard deviation of daily log-returns and reflects the overall magnitude of price fluctuations.
+Volatility is computed as the annualized standard deviation of daily log-returns and captures the overall magnitude of price fluctuations.
+Assets with higher volatility experience larger and more frequent price movements.
-Jump frequency measures the proportion of trading days on which absolute returns exceed a fixed multiple of the asset’s own return volatility, capturing abrupt and event-driven price movements.
+Jump frequency measures the share of trading days on which absolute returns exceed a fixed multiple of the asset’s own return volatility.
+This metric isolates abrupt, event-driven movements that are not well explained by continuous price variation alone.
-Turnover is computed as average daily dollar volume and serves as a proxy for trading intensity and market participation.
+Turnover is defined as the average daily dollar volume traded and serves as a proxy for trading intensity and liquidity, indicating the extent to which an asset is actively used by market participants.
-To enable cross-sectional comparability, all three components are standardized using z-score normalization.
-The Emotional Index is then defined as a weighted linear combination:
+To allow meaningful cross-sectional comparison, all three components are standardized using z-score normalization.
+The Emotional Index is then defined as a weighted combination of the standardized components:
+EI
-EI score =
+=
 0.5
-×
+⋅
 Volatility
 z
 +
 0.2
-×
+⋅
 Jump Frequency
 z
 +
 0.3
-×
+⋅
 Turnover
 z
-EI score=0.5×Volatility
+EI=0.5⋅Volatility
 z
 ​
- +0.2×Jump Frequency
+ +0.2⋅Jump Frequency
 z
 ​
- +0.3×Turnover
+ +0.3⋅Turnover
 z
 ​

-This specification places greater emphasis on price variability and discontinuities, while retaining liquidity as a complementary signal of market engagement.
-The resulting EI score measures an asset’s relative behavioral activity with respect to the broader market.
+The weighting places primary emphasis on price variability and discontinuous movements, while liquidity is included as a complementary signal of market engagement.
+The resulting EI score measures an asset’s relative behavioral activity within the market.

-**Personality Classification Rule**
+**Personality Classification Rule :**

-An asset’s social orientation is determined via a binary classification applied to the standardized EI score:
+Assets are classified according to the sign of their standardized EI score:
-Assets with a positive EI score are labeled Extroverted Assets with a negative EI score are labeled Introverted This classification reflects relative, rather than absolute, behavioral positioning within the asset universe.
+Assets that carry EI  score larger than zero are labeled Extroverted Assets that carry EI  score smaller than zero are labeled Introverted

 **Hypotheses :**

-1) Hypothesis 1

-  Asset extroversion reflects the extent to which an asset functions as a conduit for market-level information aggregation and transmission.
-Extroverted assets exhibit rapid and pronounced price responses to news, regime shifts, and changes in investor positioning.

-2) Hypothesis 2
+H1 — Extroversion.
+Extroverted assets exhibit  expressive behaviour in market shocks and in regime changements, amplified behaviour during market shocks.

+H2 — Introversion.
-  Asset introversion is characterized by below-average market expressiveness, with comparatively stable price dynamics and muted responses to information.
-Such assets tend to absorb market signals smoothly rather than amplifying short-term shocks.
+Introverted assets display below-average expressiveness, smoother price dynamics and muted reactions to new information.
 Here are some data observation for further social analysis of assets :

 ![Stock and ETF Personality Maps](social1.png)